 Pro Compile-time execution

-Nim has built-in VM, which executes macros and some other code at compile time.
+Nim has a built-in VM, which executes macros and some other code at compile time.
+For example, you can check if you're on Windows, and Nim will generate code only for it.

 Pro Supports UFCS (Unified Function Call Syntax)